Xerophayze/XeroFlow/README.md

 ### Windows Installation

 1. **Install Python and Pip:**
-   - Ensure you have Python (version 3.8 or higher) and pip installed on your system.
+   - Ensure you have Git and Python (version 3.10) installed.
 You can download and install them from the official [Python website](https://www.python.org/downloads/).

 2. **Clone the Repository:**
    ```